NERV-DAO/documentation/NERV by-laws.md

 Captains
 </p>

-Are the backbone of the organization in the sense that only the most meritorious members are entitled this role.
+Are the backbone of the organization in the sense that only the most meritorious members are entitled this role which is essentially managerial.

 <p align="center">
 <b>( article ?-b )</b><br>